 Once done marinating, sear the chicken on all sides in a large pan over medium high heat.
 You want a golden brown color on all sides of the chicken.
 After searing, bake the chicken in the oven for 30-35 minutes until the internal temperature reaches 165 degrees F. You can simply stick the pan you used to sear the chicken in the oven.
 Make sure to use an oven safe pan.
 Once done, serve the chicken over a bed of rice with sliced cucumbers.

-- How to make this recipe gluten free.
 Soy sauce is made by combining soy and crushed wheat, so it is not gluten free.
 Use tamari as a substitute to make this recipe gluten free.

-- Use a meat thermometer.
 Every oven is different, so the cooking time for your chicken can vary.
 To make sure you’re not eating raw chicken, I would highly recommend using a meat thermometer.
 Chicken is safe to eat when the internal temperature reaches 165 degrees F.

 How should I eat this five spice chicken?